Hyperflame1296/hypermodv2/readme.md

 to build it, run the `installPackages.sh` file (linux), or the `installPackages.cmd` file (windows)
 then, run the `build.sh` / `build.cmd` file
-now, you can just do `node index` and it open HyperModV2 at [localhost:8080](http://localhost:8080/)!
+now, you can just do `node index.mjs` and it open HyperModV2 at [localhost:8080](http://localhost:8080/)!